 Price is an important part of the value of electricity supply deals.
 However, there are many differences between suppliers that impact the total value of their offers and what businesses ultimately pay for electricity.
 In other words, with prices being equal, some suppliers are better fits than others.

 A discussion of the differences between suppliers add to deal complexity, but more importantly, transaction reluctance on the consumer side.
 Some of these details include “Change in Law” provisions typical to electricity supply contracts, bandwidth, and “pass-thru” charges.
 These issues are associated with post transaction-related increases to electric suppliers’ billed prices and higher-than-previously-expected costs for energy consumers.

 Especially for businesses new to buying deregulated electricity, these details can be deal killers.
 With these variables in play, there is less certainty that the price of electricity from a third-party supplier will be lower than the utility’s rate.
 Without a savings assurance, some businesses will continue to source electricity from the utility and forego an electric supply deal garnered through a broker.
 Consequently, brokers will avoid discussing these details to increase their chances of securing a transaction while leaving consumers uninformed about post-transaction-related cost risk.

 On the flip-side, businesses that understand these details get better electricity supply deals and have additional potential for future electricity cost savings.
 With prices being equal, some suppliers are better fits than others, especially when electric contracts exceed twelve months.
-Either due to a desire for transaction expediency or lack of knowledge, many brokers will forego discussing the details connected to more complex electricity supply arrangements.
+Either due to a desire for transaction expediency or lack of knowledge, many Pennsylvania electricity brokers will forego discussing the details connected to more complex electricity supply arrangements.
 Consumers that fill the information gaps get better deals and maximize the potential for future savings.